Johnny Depp Gets Unfavorable Decisions on Jury Instructions

 The judge added, “I don’t think it’s my role to weigh that evidence.”

-The discussion turned when Azcarate pressed Depp’s lawyers on specific statements from Heard that Waldman was responding to.
+The discussion turned when Azcarate pressed Depp’s lawyers on specific statements from Heard to which Waldman was responding.
 She ultimately refused to deliver Depp’s requested jury instruction, emphasizing that privilege can only be claimed if there is no actual malice.

 “The only way to find defamatory statements in this case is if there’s actual malice,” Azcarate said.
 “That’s unique to this case, and I understand that.
 But if they find actual malice in the defamatory statements, you don’t have protected speech privilege anyway.”